freelawproject/free.law/content/respecting-privacy-while-providing-hundreds-of-thousands-of-public-documents.md

 [indexes](http://www.bing.com/community/site_blogs/b/webmaster/archive/2009/08/21/prevent-a-bot-from-getting-lost-in-space-sem-101.aspx).
-This is true even if robots.txt explicitly blocks robots from crawling the page, because to include it in their indexes, they don't **have to** crawl it â€” they just need to know about it!
+This is true even if robots.txt explicitly blocks robots from crawling the page, because to include it in their indexes, they don't **have to** crawl it --- they just need to know about it!
 Even your own link to a page is sufficient for Google or Bing to know about the page.
 And what's worse, if you have a good URL with descriptive words within it, Google or Bing will know the terms in the URLs even when they haven't crawled